Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/03_CPM-Installation-Lab/02_Lab.md

 ---

+Here's the rewritten Step 6 for you to replace in your CPM README:

+---

 ### 6. Verifying CPM in PVWA

-After confirming the services are running locally, I logged into PVWA to verify the CPM was showing as connected from the management side.
+After confirming the services were running locally, I logged into PVWA to verify the CPM was showing as connected from the management side.

-1. Opened Chrome and navigated to `https://pvwa.pitythefool.com/PasswordVault`
+1. Opened Chrome and navigated to `https://win-pvwa.pitythefool.com/PasswordVault`
 2. Logged in with the Vault Administrator credentials
-3. Went to **Administration** → **Configuration Options** → **CPM Settings**
+3. Went to **Administration** → **System Health**
-4. The CPM (listed as `PasswordManager`) should appear with a **connected** status

-> 💡 **Common issue at this stage:** If PVWA shows the CPM as disconnected, check that the CPM server can reach the PVWA server on **port 443** (HTTPS).
-The CPM communicates back to PVWA via an API, and a firewall blocking that port will prevent the status from appearing correctly.
+4. Located the **CPM and Accounts Discovery** section on the System Health dashboard
+5. Confirmed the following:
+   - **App User Instances (1)** — showing **1 Connected** with a solid green bar
+   - **Managed Accounts: 0** — expected at this stage since no accounts have been onboarded yet

+This confirmed that the CPM (`PasswordManager`) had successfully registered with the Vault and was actively communicating with PVWA.

+> 💡 **Note:** The CPM and Accounts Discovery section on the System Health page is the most reliable way to confirm the CPM connection end-to-end.
+A solid green bar with "1 Connected" means the CPM service is running, the Vault connection is healthy, and PVWA can see it — all three in one view.

 ---